John Hughlings Jackson: Science and research

-Jackson also did research on aphasia, noting that some aphasic children were able to sing, even though they had lost the power of ordinary speech.
+Jackson also did research on aphasia, noting that some aphasic children were able to sing, even though they had lost the power of voluntary speech.
 He also studied what types of language loss was found in patients with left-brain injury, including set phrases, such as "Good bye" and "Oh, dear."

 In his youth Jackson had been interested in conceptual issues and it is believed that in 1859 he contemplated the idea of abandoning medicine for philosophy.
 Thus, an important part of his work concerned the evolutionary organization of the nervous system for which he proposed three levels: a lower, a middle, and a higher.
 At the lowest level, movements were to be represented in their least complex form; such centres lie in the medulla and spinal cord.
 The middle level consists of the so-called motor area of the cortex, and the highest motor levels are found in the prefrontal area.

 The higher centres inhibited the lower ones and hence lesions thereat caused 'negative' symptoms (due to an absence of function).
 'Positive' symptoms were caused by the functional release of the lower centres.
 This process Jackson called 'dissolution', a term he borrowed from Herbert Spencer.
 The 'positive-negative' distinction he took from Sir John Reynolds.

 Continental psychiatrists and psychologists (e.g. Théodule Ribot, Pierre Janet, Sigmund Freud, Henri Ey) have been more influenced by Jackson's theoretical ideas than their British counterparts.
 During the 1980s, the 'positive-negative' distinction was introduced in relation to the symptoms of schizophrenia.

 He was one of only a few physicians to have delivered the Goulstonian (1869), Croonian (1884) and Lumleian (1890) lectures to the Royal College of Physicians.
 He also delivered the 1872 Hunterian Oration to the Hunterian Society.